dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 It solves BFT Consensus utilizing the DAG.

 The advent of building Consensus over a DAG transport is that each message in the DAG spreads useful payloads (transactions).
-Each time a party sends a message with transactions, it also contributes at no cost (or a tiny additional cost) to forming a Consensus total ordering of committed transactions.
+Each time a party sends a message with transactions, it also contributes at no cost to forming a Consensus total ordering of committed transactions.
-Moreover, parties can continue sending messages and the DAG keep growing even when Consensus is stalled, e.g., when a Consensus leader is faulty, and later commit the messages accumulated in the DAG.
+In principle, parties can continue sending messages and the DAG keep growing even when Consensus is stalled, e.g., when a Consensus leader is faulty, and later commit the messages accumulated in the DAG.

 It is funny how the community made a full circle, from early distributed consensus systems to where we are today.